Above: Jupiter (with its moon Io) and Saturn as imaged by Astro 16

 You can access information about current astronomical events and the night sky.

 There is a telescope open house each month.
-It is on the second Tuesday of the month and is held from 8 to 9 PM from October through March and from 9 to 10 PM from April through September.
-Call 610-957-6335 for information (but do not leave any messages there; if you require a reply, please email us at physics -at- swarthmore -dot- edu).
+It is on the second Tuesday of the month and is held from 8 to 9 PM when it is Standard Time and from 9 to 10 PM when it is Daylight Savings Time.

 Astro 16 is a calculus-based modern astrophysics course, generally taken by sophomores who are thinking of majoring.
-The occasional humanities major takes it too.
+Juniors and seniors majoring in other NSE subjects often take this course and the occasional humanities major takes it too.
+Next offered in fall 2014.

 Students interested in upper-level courses on galaxies and cosmology are encouraged to take advantage of the offerings in the Haverford Department of Physics and Astronomy, notably Astronomy 342 and 344.